vinco/wordpress-workflow/README.md

 ```

 Before you can run the install command you need to download your theme or create a new custom theme folder in your local /src/themes/ directory.
-For example if you want to use the worpress default "Twenty Fouteen" theme you would download and extract the theme as /src/themes/twentyfourteen
+For example if you want to use the worpress default "Twenty Fourteen" theme you would download and extract the theme as /src/themes/twentyfourteen
 then in your settings.py file set your site config as follows:

 ```
 SITE_CONFIG = {
-    'version': '4.1',
+    'version': '4.1.1',
     'locale': 'es_ES',
     'theme': 'twentyfourteen',
 ```